miare-ir/api-doc/slate/source/index.html.md

 ### Courier
 A biker from our pool of bikers who can deliver packages from sources to destinations.
 In Miare, bikers don't pick and choose what packages they deliver.
-Instead, each order is automatically is assigned to one of the available couriers based on their distance from the source and many other parameters.
+Instead, each order is automatically assigned to one of the available couriers based on their distance from the source and many other parameters.

 ### Trip
 An order given by one of our clients for one or more packages to be delivered.
 A trip can have one and only one source